mkuthan/mkuthan.github.io/_posts/2022-01-29-stream-processing-part1-apache-beam.md

     windowDuration: Duration
 ): SCollection[(String, Long)]
 ```
-* Method takes unbounded stream of lines (Scio `SCollection` or Beam `PCollection`)
+* Method takes unbounded stream of lines (Scio `SCollection`, Beam `PCollection`, Flink `DataStream`, Spark `Dataset` or Kafka `KStream`)
 * Parameter `windowDuration` defines length of the fixed window
-* Result is defined as word with cardinality tuple
+* Result is defined as tuple: word + cardinality
 * You can not find any footprint of event time in the signature

-The event time is passed implicitly by the framework.
+The event time is passed implicitly by the framework, it's a common pattern for streaming frameworks.
-This is a common pattern for streaming systems, because every part of the system must be always event-time aware
-the event-time is transported outside the main payload.
+Because every part of the system must be always event-time aware, the event-time is transported outside the main payload.
 Moreover, the event-time is constantly advanced during journey through the pipeline
 so keeping event-time as a part of the payload does not make sense.